World Introvert Day is a brilliant reminder to rest after the holiday season — and to celebrate the strengths of introverts.

 As an aspiring minimalist, I’ve been working on decluttering not only my physical possessions, but also my schedule.
-And I’ve come to see that when we try to organize an overly full life, it’s like trying to plant new flowers in a garden that’s overrun by weeds.
+I’ve come to see that when we try to organize an overly full life, it’s like trying to plant new flowers in a garden that’s overrun by weeds.
 It’s ineffective and endlessly frustrating.

 It’s time to get ruthless — even just for a day, and this day in particular — to get some breathing room back into your life.
 A good rule of thumb is: If something isn’t a “Hell, yes!”, it’s a “No.”

-2. Stay away from your energy vampires.
+2. Identify your energy boosters and energy vampires.

 You’re likely familiar with the term “energy vampire,” and there’s a quick and effective way to see who, or what, falls into that category.

-Try this quick exercise: Take a blank piece of paper, draw a line through the middle, and then make a list of things that give you energy on one side and a list of things that deplete your energy on the other.
+Try this exercise: Take a blank piece of paper, draw a line through the middle, and then make a list of things that give you energy on one side and a list of things that deplete your energy on the other.

 These are your energy boosters and energy vampires, respectively, and they can include both things and people.
 An example of an energy booster could be reading a good novel, walks in nature, or catching up with your best friend.

 Those pesky “life admin” tasks — paying bills, making calls, yet another Zoom meeting — would belong in the same column as an overly critical father or a drama queen sister.

 So, what are your energy vampires?
 On World Introvert Day (and other days, honestly), avoid them.

 After all, it doesn’t matter how full your cup is if there are huge holes in it.
 Before you can fill up your cup, you need to plug those holes so you’re not constantly leaking energy all over the place.